George James Rassas: Auxiliary Bishop of Chicago

-Rassas was appointed as the episcopal vicar for Vicariate 1, which includes Lake and Cook counties in Illinois He was a founding board member and chair of the board of trustees for Cristo Rey St. Martin College Prep in Waukegan, Illinois.
+Rassas was appointed as the episcopal vicar for Vicariate 1, which includes Lake and Cook counties in Illinois He was a founding board member and board chair for Cristo Rey St. Martin College Prep in Waukegan, Illinois.

+Retirement and legacy

 On July 3, 2018, Pope Francis accepted Rassas' letter of resignation as auxiliary bishop of the Archdiocese of Chicago after he reached the mandatory retirement age of 75.